The Leoni Warne Prize honours Leoni Warne’s contribution to promoting the role of women in IT in Australia.

 - a statement from the author(s), maximum one page, presenting how the article addresses the criteria for the prize.

-Submission date, and the announcement date of short listed papers will be available on the website later in the year.
+Submission date will be announced via the AAIS mailing list (IS-Aus).
 These dates usually fall in October-November and the Prize is announced at the annual Australasian Conference on Information Systems (ACIS) that is usually held in the first week of December.